Neelshah1810/Hashtechy_AI_Assessment/Task1/README.md

 ### Trade-offs

-This approach works well for prose — articles, documentation, reports.
+This approach works well for prose like articles, documentation, reports.
 It's less ideal for heavily structured content like tables or code.
-With more time I'd add format-specific chunkers (see below).
+With more time I'd add format-specific chunkers.

 ---